mariadb-operator/mariadb-operator/docs/BACKUP.md

 #### `LOCK TABLES`

-Galera is not compatible with the `LOCK TABLES` statements:
+Galera is not compatible with the `LOCK TABLES` statement:
 - https://mariadb.com/kb/en/lock-tables/#limitations

 For this reason, the operator automatically adds the `--skip-add-locks` option to the `Backup` to overcome this limitation.